dtcenter/METplus/docs/Release_Guide/index.rst

               * /work/noaa/ovp/jprestop/METplus/METplus-6.0_sample_data

-            * To use METplus run: Create a file like /work/noaa/ovp/user_name/METplus/orion.role-ovp.conf and set the INPUT_BASE and OUTPUT_BASE.
+            * To use METplus run: Users should create a file like /work/noaa/ovp/user_name/METplus/orion.role-ovp.conf and set the INPUT_BASE and OUTPUT_BASE.

               .. code-block:: ini